Olympus E-PL2 vs Panasonic GF2

 Apart from body and sensor, cameras can and do differ across a range of features.
 The E-PL2 and the GF2 are similar in the sense that neither of the two has a viewfinder.
 The images are, thus, framed using live view on the rear LCD.
 However, optional viewfinders – the VF-2 for the E-PL2 and the DMW-LVF1 for the GF2 – are available as accessories.
 The following table reports on some other key feature differences and similarities of the Olympus E-PL2, the Panasonic GF2, and comparable cameras.

 One feature that differentiates the E-PL2 and the GF2 is in-body image stabilization (IBIS).
-The E-PL2 reduces the risk of handshake-induced blur with all attached lenses, while the GF2 has to rely on optical image stabilization in OIS-equipped lenses to achieve the same effect.
+The E-PL2 reduces the risk of handshake-induced blur with all attached lenses, while the GF2 offers no blur reduction with lenses that themselves do not provide optical image stabilization.

 The E-PL2 writes its imaging data to SDHC cards, while the GF2 uses SDXC cards.